VCamPro/Flash-USDT/README.md

 # FLASH USDT SENDER FEEE.
 Our software is currently available for trial on GitHub.
-Download it here It is available for Windows PC devices.
-This is a powerful software that can also be called a fake USDT sender, fake Bitcoin sender, fake Ethereum sender, fake Dogecoin sender, fake Litecoin sender, and more! software at .
-We will not be liable for you being scammed by any other person, corporation, or body claiming to be us or working for us.
+Download it here <space><space>
+It is available for Windows PC devices.
+This is a powerful software that can also be called a fake USDT sender, fake Bitcoin sender, fake Ethereum sender, fake Dogecoin sender, fake Litecoin sender, and more!<space><space>
+software at .
+We will not be liable for you being scammed by any other person, corporation, or body claiming to be us or working for us.<space><space>
-All information related to the installation and setup for your Windows PC is provided as a document, pictures, and video guide in the file that will be provided to you after a verified purchase.
+All information related to the installation and setup for your Windows PC is provided as a document, pictures, and video guide in the file that will be provided to you after a verified purchase.<space><space>
 This tool is only for those who already have programming knowledge to install and use it.
 I can provide installation assistance and detailed guidance for those who are not familiar with programming.
 You only need to spend $80 for the learning process to understand how to install and use it through TeamViewer or UltraView.
-Please send a Telegram message to get support.
+Please send a Telegram message to get support.<space><space>
 # OME POINTS TO CONSIDER.
 FLASH-USDT is a USDT flashing software that lets users perform BTC and USDT flashing transactions with multiple variants of Bitcoin (including Bitcoin Fantom and Wrapped Bitcoin) and USDT (ERC20, BEP20, and TRC20).
 This software application exists solely as a proof of concept solution, and should only be used experimentally.
 The setup and utilization is entirely dummyproof.
 Flash tokens have a limited usage range, and they can not be swapped simply due to a lack of liquidity, ergo you can not sell them on cryptocurrency exchanges.
 That simply does not exist.
 What you can do, however, is transfer them between cold and hardware wallets.
 Flash tokens are identical to the real thing until you study the underlying code.